giantswarm/app-build-suite/README.md

 kind get kubeconfig > ./kube.config
 ```

-Then you can configure `abs` to run `functional` tests on top of that kind cluster:
+Then you can run `abs` to execute tests on top of that `kind` cluster:

 ```bash
 dabs.sh -c examples/apps/hello-world-app \